 Return to Capitol Reef National Park

-After more than five years away, yours truly finally had the chance to return to Capitol Reef National Park in central Utah, where I spent a lovely winter as a seasonal interpretive volunteer.
-Having effectively already covered all the hikes … Continue reading
+Grand Wash, Capitol Reef National Park, August 2020 After more than five years away, yours truly finally had the chance to return to Capitol Reef National Park in central Utah, where I spent a lovely winter as a seasonal interpretive volunteer.
+Having effectively already covered all the hikes in the park in previous posts (see …

 Notom-Bullfrog Road and Burr Trail to Bullfrog Marina

 If you’ve made it to Capitol Reef National Park in central Utah, you’ve already reached one of the American West’s most isolated destinations.
-Wayne County, in which much of Capitol Reef is located, has not a single stoplight, and any … Continue reading
+Wayne County, in which much of Capitol Reef is located, has not a single stoplight, and any delays encountered on the road are more often than not of the bovine kind.
+Most …

 Capitol Gorge Trail, including the Tanks (Capitol Reef National Park, UT)